equinor/appsec-fundamentals-authn-authz-cs/ex-10/doc/exploring_the_api_code.md

     * POST - /api/episodes
     * PUT - /api/episodes/:id
     * DELETE - /api/episodes/:id
+* The Controller (./controller/episodes_controller.js)
+  * The controller code for the api, adding functions to get all episodes, get one episode, add an episode, update an episode and delete an episode
+  * The controller reads episodes demo data from './data/got_demo_data'.
+No data is persisted, it's in memory for this version.
 * Lib contains helpers (./lib)
   * 'app-config.js' to build and validate configuration params
   * 'auth.js' to help validating api requests, jwt token and scope vs api verbs